VoxelForge/VoxelForge/README.txt

 IMPORTANT:
-Keep in mind if running a server with this mod, that the custom position should be displayed correct on every screen size!
+Keep in mind if running a server with this mod, that the custom position should be displayed correctly on every screen size!

 API:
 ----